The Xometry app works best with JavaScript enabled!

 The build plate moves up along the z-axis via a linear actuator.
 The most common type of linear actuator for this purpose is a ball screw.
 In place of traditional threads, a ball screw has channels for small metal ball bearings.
 These metal balls are housed in the ball nut so as to create smooth, low-friction motion.
 When the shaft is rotated by a stepper motor, the ball nut moves either up or down.
 Ball screws offer smooth, precise motion.

-What Is the Best DLP 3D Printing Resin?
+The Best DLP 3D Printing Resin

 The best 3D printing resin depends on the application.
 However, polypropylene-like resins typically offer the broadest range of uses.
 These materials can even be used to create parts with snap-fit features and living hinges.

-How Is DLP 3D Printing Used in the Medical Industry?
+How DLP 3D Printing Is Used in the Medical Industry

 DLP 3D printing is extensively used in the medical industry—particularly in dentistry.
 Accurate dental models, anatomical models, surgical aids, and custom-fit prosthetics are all great fits for this printing technology.
 A photopolymer dental model is shown in figure 2 below: